epfl-lts2/sparkwiki/helpers/README.md

 3. Put the files to `/mnt/data/wikipedia/dumps/`.

 ### 2.2 Pagecounts
-1. Download pagecounts archive [here](https://dumps.wikimedia.org/other/pagecounts-ez/merged/).
+1. Download pageviews archives [here](https://dumps.wikimedia.org/other/pageview_complete/).
 For example, if you need the data for 2019, choose the corresponding folder and download the data for the month(s) of your interest.

     **Important note:** if you download archives of multiple months/years, put them in one folder (do not create separate folders for different months/years).